Definition of the terms of the question: Is the artist master of his work?

 Issue: Is the artist master of his work?

-The problematic must deal with the underlying question of the subject.
+The question that pinpoints the problem must deal with the underlying question of the question.
 As a student, you must ask yourself: why did the examiner pose this subject?

 On the contrary, would the work be master of the artist?
 The work “holds [right] men under its authority”, in this case its very author.